Our Defamation of Character Lawyer Defends Your Reputation

 Defamation is a form of speech that is not protected by the First Amendment.
 Defamation occurs when a false statement made to third parties damages the reputation of an individual or a business.
 To sustain a claim for defamation, courts require the following elements be shown:

-- A false statement of fact about an individual or a business
+- A false statement about an individual or a business

 - That damages the victim’s reputation

-When the victim is a public figure, i.e., a famous person or public official, the false statement must be made with actual malice.
-Meaning the statement was made intentionally or with reckless disregard for the truth.
-When the victim is a private person, the false statement must be made negligently, or with actual malice.
+When the victim of defamation is a public figure, it must be proven that the false statement was made with actual malice—meaning that the statement was made while knowing it was false, or with reckless disregard for the truth.
+In New Mexico and many other states, when the victim is a private citizen, it must be proven that the false statement was at least made negligently; or with actual malice.

-Whether online or in the community, defamation can impact the reputation of individuals as well as businesses, leading to legal action.
+Whether online or in the community, defamation of character can impact the reputation of individuals as well as businesses.
 Private individuals and public figures have different requirements when it comes to building a defamation case.
-However, with the right defamation of character lawyer by your side, you can identify a statement that is defamatory and take steps to uphold your rights.
+However, with the right defamation of character lawyer on your side, you can identify when defamation of character is occurring, and take appropriate steps to uphold your rights.

 Types Of Defamation